 - BU is one of the top 25 funded research universities in the nation.

 - BU research is global.
 Research is being conducted in 80 countries on all continents.

 - BU students have the opportunity to maximize the value of their education by participating in Dual Degree programs, earning two degrees simultaneously.
 Students also have many options to pursue combined BA/MA programs.

 - BU has been named to the Association of American Universities (AAU)—a prestigious association of top research universities in the United States and Canada.
 This is in recognition of the quality of research and undergraduate education at BU.
 We join three other Boston-area schools—Harvard, MIT, and Brandeis—as members of this esteemed group.

-- Kiplinger’s Personal Finance named BU #51 for Best Values in Colleges based on academic excellence and economic value.
+- Kiplinger’s Personal Finance named BU #47 for Best Values in Private Universities based on academic excellence and economic value.

 - Programs ranked in the top 25 in the nation

 - All Sargent programs (U.S. News & World Report)

 - Speech, Language & Hearing Sciences

 - Biomedical Engineering (U.S. News & World Report)